gwarmstrong/bisb-bootcamp-2021-module09/README.md

 Then, provide a description of your PR (including your student number, for this activity) and click `Create pull request`.

-After submitting, make sure the automatic checks (Travis) pass (may take a couple minutes).
+After submitting, make sure the automatic checks (GitHub Actions) pass (may take a couple minutes).
 If they fail, make sure your code changes are passing the test suite and style checking locally.

 If you make any changes after opening a PR, you can always push more commits.
-The PR will automatically be updated and the Travis checks will automatically be restarted.
+The PR will automatically be updated and the CI checks will automatically be restarted.

-Once your Travis checks pass, or if you are having issues, let the instructors know!
+Once your CI checks pass, or if you are having issues, let the instructors know!

 We will try to provide feedback on your pull requests, as available.